Platteville reports 'urgent need' for poll workers for Election Day

-PLATTEVILLE, Wis. -- City of Platteville officials today announced an "urgent need" for local residents interested in serving as poll workers on Election Day.
+PLATTEVILLE, Wis. — City of Platteville officials on Tuesday announced an “urgent need” for local residents interested in serving as poll workers on Election Day.

 Those interested can sign up at go.uwplatt.edu/electionhelp2020 to work shifts at the polls on Tuesday, Nov.
 3. Poll workers must be at least 18 years old and live in Grant County.
 Sign-ups are due by 5 p.m.
 Friday, Oct.
 30.